Religion in early Virginia: Religious freedom and disestablishment

 At the start of the American Revolution, the Anglican Patriots realized that they needed dissenter support for effective wartime mobilization, so they met most of the dissenters' demands in return for their support of the war effort.
 During the war, 24 (19%) of the 124 Anglican ministers were active Loyalists.
 They generally went into exile, and Britain paid some of their financial losses.

 After the American victory in the war, the Anglican establishment sought to reintroduce state support for religion.
 This effort failed when non-Anglicans gave their support to Thomas Jefferson's "Bill for Establishing Religious Freedom", which eventually became law in 1786.
 With freedom of religion the new watchword, the Church of England was dis-established in Virginia.
 When possible, worship continued in the usual fashion, but the local vestry no longer distributed tax money or had local government functions such as poor relief.
 The Right Reverend James Madison (1749–1812), a cousin of Patriot James Madison, was appointed in 1790 as the first Episcopal Bishop of Virginia and he slowly rebuilt the denomination within freedom of choice of belief and worship.

 At the same time, the statute opened the way for new religious traditions.
 The first Jewish synagogue in Virginia was founded in 1789, Kahal Kadosh Beth Shalome.
 Construction on the Church of Saint Mary in Alexandria was begun in 1795, becoming the first Catholic church in Virginia since the failed Jesuit Mission in the 16th century.

 The principle of disestablishment would subsequently be included in the First Amendment to the United States Constitution, ratified in December 1791.

+Virginia's Glebe Act of 1802 resulted in the sale or turnover of vacant Episcopal/Anglican parish land, often to other more active church congregations/denominations.